 If you're thinking about venturing further afield, NSW TrainLink trains depart from Central station and connect Sydney to regional centers including the Blue Mountains, the Central Coast, Newcastle, Wollongong, Canberra and the Southern Highlands.

 - Fares: Opal fares can be a little tricky to understand at first as they are determined by distance traveled.
-Train fares range from AU$3.61 for up to ten kilometers to $8.86 for 65 kilometers or more.
+Train fares range from AU$3.61 for up to ten kilometers to AU$8.86 for 65 kilometers or more.
 If you go during off-peak times (weekends, public holidays and outside of 7 a.m. to 9 a.m. and 4 p.m. to 6.30 p.m.), you will be charged 30 percent less than these prices.
-Fares are capped at AU$16.10 a day, AU$50 a week, or AU$2.80 on Sunday, meaning you will not pay more than this amount no matter how many trips you take.
+Fares are capped at AU$16.10 a day, AU$50 a week, or AU$8.05 on Saturday, Sunday and public holidays, meaning you will not pay more than this amount no matter how many trips you take.
 (This does not include the Sydney Airport station access fee of AU$14.87, which has a separate cap of two visits per week.)
 If you forget to tap off, you will be charged the maximum fare for that trip.

 - Concessions: Adult fares apply to those aged 16 years and older, except for local students and those eligible for a concession.
 Children and those eligible for concession fares will need to purchase a specific Opal card to access these prices, which are usually around half of the adult fares.
 Children under four years of age travel free.